zxphyrx/highway/app/views/advanced/overview.md

 You can choose from one of the following tiers:

-- A 4 point project with up to $50 USD in funding
+- 4 point project with up to $50 USD in funding
-- A 6 point project with up to $150 USD in funding
+- 6 point project with up to $150 USD in funding (ex: keyboard, rp2040 devboard keychain)
-- A 10 point project with up to $350 USD in funding
+- 10 point project with up to $350 USD in funding (ex: 3D printer, antweight combat robot)

 The more points a project is worth, the higher the complexity & quality requirements will be.
 Please read over the [Project guidelines](/advanced/project-guidelines) to get a better idea of what they are

 Before you go crazy with ideas though - please be resourceful!
 This is **not** a free money glitch.
 [Hack Club](https://hackclub.com) is a financially limited non profit, and every dollar we can save together goes towards the next program.

 Any questions?
-Ask in the #highway channel in slack!
+Ask in the [#highway](https://hackclub.slack.com/archives/C08Q1H6D79B) channel in slack!

 ---